 (6) statistics and quantitative methods;

 The Board requires that a minimum of 2 semester credit hours in accounting communications or business communications be completed.
-The semester hours may be obtained through a discrete (stand–alone) course or offered through an integrated approach.
+The semester hours may be obtained through a discrete (stand–alone) course or offered through an integrated approach and contain intensive individual writing components.
 If the course content is offered through integration, the university must advise the board of the course(s) that contain the accounting communications or business communications content.

 Note: Related business courses completed through and offered by an extension school, correspondence school, or continuing education program of a Board-recognized educational institution, may be accepted by the Board provided that the courses are accepted for a business baccalaureate or higher degree conferred by that educational institution.